Soltanilara/Krysalis_Hand/Move_Two_Fingers/README.md

 *X*IN2 = M2 for motor X, A-F\

 ## Code
-The code currenty only moves the motors back and forth, with ability to save current position.
+The code currenty only moves the motors back and forth, without ability to save current position.